 Code Mitigation Measure Securing Mechanism M-1 Development of and adherence to a Cable Plan (CaP).
 The CaP will confirm planned cable routing, burial and any additional protection and will set out methods for post-installation cable monitoring.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-2 Development of and adherence to a Development Specification and Layout Plan (DSLP).
-The DSLP will confirm the layout and design parameters of the Proposed Development (Offshore).
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+The DSLP will confirm the layout and design parameters of Caledonia North.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-3 Development of and adherence to a Construction Method Statement (CMS).
 The CMS will confirm construction methods and the roles and responsibilities of parties engaged in construction.
 It will detail any construction-related mitigation measures.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-4 Scour protection where there is the potential for scour to develop around infrastructure (foundations and cables).
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-5 Where practicable, cable burial will be the preferred means of cable protection.
 Cable burial will be informed by the cable burial risk assessment and detailed within the CaP.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-7 Suitable implementation and monitoring of cable protection (via burial, or external protection where adequate burial depth as identified via risk assessment is not feasible), as detailed within the CaP.
-To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Generation Asset and Transmission Asset Marine Licences.
 M-106 Landfall installation methodology (Horizontal Directional Drilling) will avoid direct impacts to the intertidal area.
-To be secured as a condition of the Transmission Asset Marine Licences for both Caledonia North and Caledonia South.
+To be secured as a condition of the Transmission Asset Marine Licence.